File storage API

 API Response Codes

-Each API operation returns specific HTTP status codes based on the request outcome:
+Each API operation returns specific HTTP status codes based on the request result:

 Status Code